giorgostzamouranis/Artificial_Intelligence_Project1/README.md

 ## Evaluation

 The system's performance is evaluated using predefined metrics, including accuracy of the recommendations and effectiveness of the similarity levels.
 The evaluation code, provided in the project prompt, has been processed and extended with additional features to improve the recommendation system.

+## Disclaimer
+The project was created as part of the course "Artificial Intelligence" at School of Electrical and Computer Engineering, NTUA and the aim of this work is NOT to present it as my own research but as my approach to the problems given.
+We highlight that the project was implemented in Google Colab so parts of the code like the file management was done through this environment.
+Moreover, part of the code was given in the prompt (in Greek).

+Special thanks to my fellow student, Nikolaos Katsaidonis (https://github.com/NikosK10) , with whom I collaborated for the implementation of this project.